 Japanese Mirin: sweet rice wine

 Mirin is commonly used in Japanese sauces and dishes to add a bit of sweetness without overwhelming.
-It is what gives the glossy shine to teriyaki amongst other things.
+It is what gives the glossy shine to teriyaki and the tanginess to sushi.

 It’s made from rice wine as you find used for sake, but the process for making alcohol is stopped earlier.
 That’s why you find more sugar and less alcohol in mirin than you would in sake.

 So many Japanese recipes require mirin so you need to have it in your pantry!
 Try the one from Kikkoman as it’s affordable and tasty.
 It’s not a hon mirin, but those can get very expensive (I explain why that is here).